c4ss1uslab/digitalgarden/src/site/notes/_000_digital garden/c4ss1us' garden.md

 2) my own reflections, [[_005_MOCs/050 🟩 mid game/060 🗡 projects MOC\|projects]] and [[topics/design/curation\|curation]] in this space: integrating different [[_005_MOCs/050 🟩 mid game/090 🧪 experiments MOC\|experiments]], [[_005_MOCs/050 🟩 mid game/070 🔩 prototypes MOC\|prototypes]] and [[_005_MOCs/050 🟩 mid game/080 🖌 designs MOC\|designs]] into a [[_002_core/theories of change\|theory of change]] for what i call the [[_003_L1F3/L1F3 support systems\|L1F3 support systems]] - exploring how emerging initiatives and perspectives from the fields of [[concepts/alchemy/integral development\|consciousness development]], [[_002_core/design philosophies\|design]], [[_004_c4ss1us/c4ss1us.lab\|technology]], [[_004_c4ss1us/c4ss.art\|art]], [[responses/regen/regenerative design\|regeneration]] and [[concepts/player/game\|games]] can inform and guide us towards systemic responses to the metacrisis.

-all of this is presented in and can be applied at 4 different levels: #personal, #local, #regional, #global.

 you'll also find loose notes - exploring different [[_001_research/07 - core ideas\|ideas]], [[_005_MOCs/050 🟩 mid game/resources MOC\|resources]], [[pathways\|pathways]] to create [[concepts/alchemy/thriving\|thriving]] lives and societies, oriented towards supporting the [[concepts/alchemy/integral development\|integral development]] of humans and the [[concepts/alchemy/flourishing\|flourishing]] of the whole, evolving from our dominant ones, so often based on [win-lose dynamics](https://civilizationemerging.com/new-economics-series-3/) and [extractivist paradigms](https://civilizationemerging.com/new-economics-series-4/) that are destroying the planetary systems we depend upon, promoting profound [[diagnosis/intimacy crisis\|psycho-spiritual alienation]] and leading us towards impeding [[diagnosis/systemic collapse\|systemic collapse]].

 > [!info]- disclaimer: